AlyonaKlekovkina/AlyonaKlekovkina/README.md

 inspiration: building fun, creative helpers (even for my kid!)

 Featured Projects

-Project	Description
+FootballNotifier
-FootballNotifier	AI-powered web crawler that scrapes match schedules and delivers timely notifications via email or preferred channels (Telegram, Slack), fully automated using GitHub Actions.
+AI-powered web crawler that scrapes match schedules and delivers timely notifications via email or preferred channels (Telegram, Slack), fully automated using GitHub Actions.

+CarBrandApp
-CarBrandApp	A local interactive app for my son to practice naming car brands using OpenAI Whisper voice recognition—simple, playful, and proof that personal projects can be meaningful.
+A local interactive app for my son to practice naming car brands using OpenAI Whisper voice recognition—simple, playful, and proof that personal projects can be meaningful.

+AutoCoder
-AutoCoder	A GitHub Action that automates code generation from issue descriptions using ChatGPT and opens PRs—streamlining developer workflows and creativity.
+A GitHub Action that automates code generation from issue descriptions using ChatGPT and opens PRs—streamlining developer workflows and creativity.

 Fun Fact